4everland/ContentIDRegistry-contracts/README.md

 ## Contract Addresses

-The testnet runs on Mumbai currently.
-The addresses for both of these can be found in `./deployments`.
+The addresses for both of these contracts can be found in `./deployments`.

 ## Copyright